hjozwiak-umk/bigos_h2he/README.md

 This version of the code is adjusted for diatom - atom collision systems,<br>
 in particular the H<sub>2</sub> - He system. <br>
 **Please, refer to this version of the code by citing the following paper** <br>
-H. Jozwiak, F. Thibault, A. Viel, P. Wcislo, F. Lique, <br>
+H. Jóźwiak, F. Thibault, A. Viel, P. Wcisło, F. Lique, <br>
 Rovibrational (de-)excitation of H<sub>2</sub> by He revisited <br>
 https://doi.org/10.48550/arXiv.2311.09890